garronej/chan-dongle-extended/README.md

 #Dialplan example:

-In this example we echo reply any message that any dongle receive.
+In this example we reply "OK, got you! 👌" to any message we receive
 ````ini
 [from-dongle]